Alan Alexeyev: Tell us a little bit about your current (or latest) position and what you do, as well as how you found a job.

 AA: The oil and gas industry has tons of conferences and events.
 Have you attended any of them?
 If so, how useful do you find them and what’s your takeaway from them?

-AA: What advice do you give to current college students who have an interest in the oil and gas industry?
+AA: What advice do you provide to students who have an interest in the oil and gas industry?
 Should they pursue the career during these constant downturns?

 AA: What would you like to learn in the near future from experienced people who are in their mid-to-late careers?